All Episodes

 She said Rush Limbaugh called her a racist or a reverse racist.

-Other people coming out saying that perhaps some of her comments do suggest perhaps she sh she could be racist.
+Other people coming out saying that perhaps some of her comments do suggest perhaps she could be racist.

 Where is the Republican Party headed in terms of how Sotomayor will be handled at her confirmation hearings?